ReturnedTrue/NoobScript/README.md

 A tiny programming language for noobs.

 # Installation
-Go to 'Releases' and find the lastest release, install 'noob.exe'.
+Go to 'Releases' and find the lastest release, install 'noob.exe'. <br />
-Find your 'advanced system settings' -> 'environment variables' and add the exe as 'noob'.
+Find your 'advanced system settings' -> 'environment variables' and add the exe as 'noob'. <br />
 You're done!
 Now call noob yourfile.noob to execute!